-Combined Heat and Power - CHP is a very cost effective system for on site power generation, wether a remote site diesel micro grid or natural gas fueled micro grid in an urban setting.
-The investment for this technology can be readily recovered in less than five years in most applications.
+Combined Heat and Power - CHP as a single standalone up to 200 KW or networked as two or more into resilient electric Micro Grids is a very cost effective system for on site power generation, wether a remote site diesel micro grid or natural gas fueled micro grid in an urban setting.
+The investment for this technology can be readily recovered in about five years or even less in most applications.

 For each kilowatt of electricity produced by a conventional reciprocating power generator wether diesel or natural gas, requires upwards of 3 kilowats of energy that must be purchased.
-This implies 60 - 70 % of this purchased energy is rejected as heat into the atmosphere, most thru the exhaust, and remainder the engine coolant, although some, the smallest quantity from the engine block to the ambient are surrounding the engine.
+This implies 60 - 70 % of this purchased energy is rejected as heat into the atmosphere, most thru the exhaust, and the engine coolant, and about 10% from the engine block and generator windings.

-CHP technology, utilizing air to water and water to water heat exhangers will recover the approximate 2 kilowatts of rejected thermal energy from the engine to produce the single kilowatt of electricity.
-Thereby increasing overall energy efficiency from a conventional 30% to 80% and more on our CHP systems.
+CHP technology, utilizing air to water and water to water heat exchangers will recover a little less than 2 kilowatts of rejected thermal energy from the engine to produce the this single kilowatt of electricity.
+Thereby increasing overall energy efficiency from a conventional 30% to 80% or more.
+See folling links:

 RENEWABLE ENERGY Integration